wiktor-k/sequoia/sq/sq-usage.md

 Creates a revocation certificate for a subkey.

-If "--revocation-key" is provided, then that key is used to create the signature.
+If "--revocation-file" is provided, then that key is used to create the signature.
 If that key is different from the certificate being revoked, this creates a third-party revocation.
 This is normally only useful if the owner of the certificate designated the key to be a designated revoker.

-If "--revocation-key" is not provided, then the certificate must include a certification-capable key.
+If "--revocation-file" is not provided, then the certificate must include a certification-capable key.

 USAGE: